 Follow the instructions here.

-In "step 3." select "Eclipse IDE for Enterprise Java EE Developers".
+In "step 3." select "Eclipse IDE for Enterprise Java and Web Developers".

 Once Eclipse is installed it will open.
 Select "Window >> Preferences" then type "tab" in the filter box.